 - full-time work or volunteering for 20 hours or more AND part-time accredited study.

-Check school, college and training provider websites for post 16 education and training options If you are interested in studying in Kirklees, see also UCAS Progress
+Check school, college and training provider websites (listed on the right of the full-time learning page) for post 16 education and training options If you are interested in studying in Kirklees, see also UCAS Progress

 Why stay in learning or training?